julianojcs/React-Google-Login-OAuth/README.md

 https://console.developers.google.com/apis/credentials
 After this, goes to \g-login\src\shared\data.js file and set the clientId const to you personal Google Credentials ClientId.

-When runs the applicantion, check the console.
+When runs the applicantion, check the console (src/componets/LoginComponet.js.

 ### `npm test`